 Accident attorneys help people recover compensation for the following types of damages in car accidents and pedestrian crashes:

 - Medical expenses including emergency treatment, hospital stays, surgeries, physical therapy, prescription medications, counseling, and more

 - Loss of income, including future lost wages and loss of earning capacity

-- Emotional suffering, PTSD, depression, anxiety and mental anguish
+- Emotional pain and suffering, PTSD, depression, anxiety, and mental anguish

 - In the case of a fatality and wrongful death, funeral and burial expenses